qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 - Replace the `[zoffset]`, `[test_zoffset]`, `[get_zoffset]`, `[save_zoffset]`, and `[set_zoffset]` sections with these sections:

 ```
+# All the following zoffset calls only exist to keep Qidi's xindi happy
 [gcode_macro zoffset]
 description: Apply baseline Z offset which is always zero for Beacon Contact
 gcode: